manualbashing/manualbashing.github.io/content/post/2022-02-10-soft-deleted-apim.md

 ---
-title:  "How to restore or purge soft-deleted Azure API management services"
+title:  "How to restore or purge a soft-deleted Azure API management service instance"
 date: 2022-02-10
 tags:
   - APIM